QuantEcon/lecture-julia.myst/README.md

 8. Set the default interpreter for vscode's python to be the conda env
     - Go `<Ctrl-Shift-P>` then `Python: Select Interpreter`
     - Then choose the interpeter with `lecture-julia.myst` which should now be automatically activated in the terminal.
+    - If the interpreter does not show up in the drop-down, close and reopen vscode, then try again.
+Alternatively, you can run this step at the end of the setup process.
+        - Whenever reopening vscode,  re-run `conda activate lecture-julia.myst` to ensure the environment remains active.

-9. Install general julia packages if not already installed
+9. Install general julia packages if not already installed.

     ```bash
     julia -e 'using Pkg; Pkg.add("IJulia");'
     ```

-10. Install Julia packages required for lecture notes
+    On Windows, you should run the following instead to avoid a quoting issue:

     ```bash
+    julia -e "using Pkg; Pkg.add(\"IJulia\");"
+    ```

+    If the terminal responds with `'Julia' is not recognized`, close and reopen vscode, then try again.
+Make sure to re-activate the environment.

+10. Install Julia packages required for lecture notes.

+     ```bash
      julia --project=lectures --threads auto -e 'using Pkg; Pkg.instantiate();'
+     ```

+     On Windows, run the following instead:

+     ```bash
+     julia --project=lectures --threads auto -e "using Pkg; Pkg.instantiate();"
      ```

 **(Optional) REPL Integration**